 The hero of the Maximum Impact games, Alba was orphaned at a young age and taken in by Fate, the crimelord boss of Southtown.
 Eventually he left to help save the city he treasured.

 Alba's twin brother.
 If Alba is synonymous to Terry, then Soiree is Maximum Impact's equivalent of Andy.
 Instead of being a badass American ninja, he's more of a dancer, and fights using the Capoeira dance style.
-Not quite as flaming as Benimaru, but still doesn't appreciate the gay cowboy jokes.

 A British assassin with a thing for 70s hairstyles, Lien is an assassin initially sent to kill Duke, but eventually ends up working for him.
 Her low-cut jacket accentuates her natural assets, and puts her in competition with Mai for the bounciest character in Maximum Impact.
 Despite her taste for frilly opera dresses, she can call on laser strikes from orbit, which shows how serious she can be.

 It's understandable why SNK chooses to have so many cutesy girl characters in their games, but do they really need such obnoxious voices?
 Mignon (as in the filet) practices witchcraft, but ditches the typical black look in favor of bright pink hairdos and cat costumes.